Requirements Coverage-Guided Minimization for Natural Language Test Cases: Approach

 \subsection{Test Case Representation}

-After the preprocessing step, we transform the test cases into vector representations using various embedding techniques.
-We employ both word-level and sentence-level embedding techniques to capture semantic information from test cases.
-For word-level embeddings, we use Word2Vec, GloVe, and FastText, each of which converts every word in the test case to a $300-$dimensional vector.
+After the preprocessing step, we transform the preprocessed test cases into vector representations using a text embedding technique.
+We investigate both word-level and sentence-level embedding techniques to capture semantic information from test cases.

+For word-level embeddings, we use Word2Vec, GloVe, and FastText, \nff{which maps each word in a test case to a $300$ dimensional numerical vector.
+Consequently, a test case with $k$ words is represented as a $k\times300$ matrix.
+Note that we do not aggregate word vectors into a single sentence embedding.
+We retain the word-level embeddings, based on which the Word Mover’s Distance (WMD) is computed, as described in the following section.}

-For sentence-level embeddings, we employ TF-IDF, USE, LongT5, and Amazon Titan Embedding V2, each of which converts the entire test case content to a fixed-length vector representation that captures its overall semantic meaning, with the dimensionality varying depending on the embedding technique used.
+For sentence-level embeddings, we employ TF-IDF, USE, LongT5, and Amazon Titan Embedding V2, \nff{each of which encodes the entire test case into a single fixed-length vector that captures the overall semantics of the entire test case content.
+The dimensionality of these vectors varies across embedding techniques.
+For example, TF-IDF produces sparse vectors whose dimensionality equals the vocabulary size, USE yields a $512$-dimensional vector, LongT5 produces a $768$-dimensional embedding, and Amazon Titan Embedding V2 returns a $1024$-dimensional vector.
+These differences do not affect our approach, as similarity, as described in the following section, is computed independently for each embedding technique without requiring dimensional alignment.}